 The overwhelming majority of IQ scores attributed to famous historical figures are estimates โ€” educated guesses made by researchers or biographers based on documented intellectual achievements, educational records, and the complexity of written work.
 They are not scores from actual IQ tests, which did not exist in their modern form until the early twentieth century.

 These estimates have wide error ranges and should be treated as rough approximations rather than precise measurements.
 When you see a claim that Newton had an IQ of 190 or Da Vinci had an IQ of 220, you are reading a speculative estimate, not a documented score.
+To understand why those numbers exist at all, it helps to read about how IQ tests are scored and what the numbers actually represent โ€” the methodology matters enormously.

 For living or recently living individuals, claimed scores are more often verifiable in principle but frequently unverified in practice โ€” or based on tests that were not properly standardised or supervised.
 The media routinely reports IQ scores for celebrities without any meaningful verification.
 Treat all such claims with appropriate scepticism.